Co-dfns versus BQN's implementation

 In his Co-dfns paper Aaron compares to nanopass implementations of his compiler passes.
 Running on the CPU and using Chez Scheme (not Racket, which is also presented) for nanopass, he finds Co-dfns is up to 10 times faster for large programs.
 The GPU is of course slower for small programs and faster for larger ones, breaking even above 100,000 AST nodes—quite a large program.

 The self-hosted compiler running in CBQN reaches full performance at 3KB or so of dense source code, and slows down slightly at larger sizes as the type for indices gets larger.
-Handling at least 5MB/s, it's between the same speed and half as fast as dzaima/BQN's compiler when that's fully warmed up (which takes hundreds of runs and uses 3GB of RAM).
+Handling around 15MB/s on my current laptop, it's between the same speed and half as fast as dzaima/BQN's compiler when that's fully warmed up (which takes hundreds of runs and uses 3GB of RAM).
 That compiler was written in Java by dzaima in a much shorter time than the self-hosted compiler, and is very similar for benchmarking purposes—it's missing some functionality but this shouldn't change timings more than 10% at a very conservative estimate.
 The Java compiler is written with performance in mind, but dzaima has expended only a moderate amount of effort to optimize it.

 We also have equivalent C and BQN implementations of a restricted compiler for bootstrapping.
 Full results here; the BQN version of the compiler tested 35% faster but there are good reasons to think BQN wouldn't have the same advantage on a full compiler.